-During the FY2023/24 financial year the board membership comprised of six Directors.
-Three Directors hold senior positions in the TSL Group and two are also directors on the TSL board.
-Three senior representatives from the Company's management team, being the Chief Executive Officer (formerly the Chief Operating Officer), the Chief Commercial Officer and the Chief Financial Officer are also members of the Board, which is chaired by one of the Directors who acts in a non-executive capacity in relation to the affairs of the Company.
+During the 2024/25 financial year, following the resignation of the previous Chairman, the board membership comprised of five Directors.
+Two Directors hold senior positions in the TSL Group and are also directors on the TSL board.
+Three senior representatives from the Company's management team, being the Chief Executive Officer, the Chief Commercial Officer and the Chief Financial Officer are also members of the Board, which is currently chaired by Mr Narendran, who is also Chief Executive Officer & Managing Director of TSL.